-- To develop information on the recognition and prevention of workplace hazards, and to develop ways of communicating such information (e.g., print and electronic media, electronic assistance tools, and OSHA's and the USITT's and the IATSE's Web sites) to employers and workers in the industry.
+- To share information on the recognition and prevention of workplace hazards (e.g., via print and electronic media, electronic assistance tools, and the OSHA, USITT, and IATSE websites) with employers and workers in the entertainment industry.

-- To speak, exhibit, or appear at OSHA's or USITT and IATSE conferences, local meetings, or other events.
+- To speak, exhibit, or appear at OSHA, USITT, or IATSE conferences, local meetings, or other events.

 Alliance Annual Reports